Gosha94/My-Dev-Environment/README.md

 # My-Dev-Environment
-Local environment for rapid debug and pet projects devepolment

-**_ This is shared project for local development containers, with ability to run separately/together _**
+**This is shared project for local development containers, with ability to run separately/together**

 Contain containers: